haiwera-silk-cd/magento-devdocs/guides/v2.1/javascript-dev-guide/javascript/custom_js.md

     </ul>
   </li>
 </ol>
-If you need to enable the loading of default Magento JS components and widget initialization on a certain stage, add the following code in your JS script:
+If you need to enable the loading of default Magento JS 组件 and widget initialization on a certain stage, add the following code in your JS script:

 {% highlight JavaScript %}
 $(mage.apply);
 {% endhighlight %}

-#### Related topic
+#### 相关主题

 - [Magento js资源]({{ page.baseurl }}/javascript-dev-guide/javascript/js-resources.html)
 - [About AMD modules and RequireJS]({{ page.baseurl }}/javascript-dev-guide/javascript/requirejs_concept.html)